modernistik/parse-stack/README.md

   	# do not call save.
 We will batch objects for saving.
   end
 ```

+If you plan on using this feature in a lot of places, we recommend making sure you have set a MongoDB index of at least `{ "_updated_at" : 1 }`.

 ### Deleting
 You can destroy a Parse record, just call the `#destroy` method.
 It will return a boolean value whether it was successful.